When Hurricane Matthew hit coastal South Carolina in October of 2016, arts educator Angelo Cerniglia had one thought: “The show must go on.”

 “I left filled with ideas from my weekend classes,” he recalls.

-Creative Arts in Learning faculty member Dr. Francine Jennings looks back fondly on Cerniglia's time in the arts education cohort, recollecting his insightful, curious and artistically analytical style.
+Dr. Francine Jennings looks back fondly on Cerniglia's time in the arts education cohort, recollecting his insightful, curious and artistically analytical style.

 Cerniglia is "a professor's dream student," she says, citing "his intense daring; his wit; his willingness to challenge the status quo and to try on new things."

 Building a theater program from the ground up